IN CONVERSATION

 February 14th, 2011

-Documentary filmmaker Kate Blewett’s films focus on human rights and social issues.
-Ms Blewett’s poignant films include Eyes of a Child, The Dying Rooms and Bulgaria’s Forgotten Children.
-Kate Blewett is the recipient of the Emmy Awards, Bafta Awards, Amnesty International Media Award and the Peabody Award.
+Documentary filmmaker Kate Blewett specialises in human rights and social issues through her impactful films.
+Her notable works include Eyes of a Child, The Dying Rooms, and Bulgaria’s Forgotten Children.
+Ms Blewett has been honoured with prestigious accolades, including the Emmy Awards, BAFTA Awards, Amnesty International Media Award, and the Peabody Award.

 Heera Alaya: Your documentaries—The Dying Rooms, Eyes of a Child, and Bulgaria’s Forgotten Children—address critical issues, compelling us to question layers of neglect within communities and governments.
 What drives you to produce documentaries of this nature?

-While I was trying to make decisions in those early days, almost 20 years ago, I didn’t realise the power of television to convey a strong message, with a subject that you could put across powerfully by putting across the facts.
+While I was trying to make decisions in those early days, almost 20 years ago, I didn’t realise the power of television to convey a strong message, with a subject you could put across powerfully by presenting the facts.

 What did you experience when you put across the facts?